Request Access to Climatiqs data tool kit.

 April 21, 2022

-Measuring greenhouse gas emissions in data centres: the environmental impact of cloud computing
+Measuring greenhouse gas emissions in data centers: the environmental impact of cloud computing

-Measuring greenhouse gas emissions in data centres: the environmental impact of cloud computing
+Measuring greenhouse gas emissions in data centers: the environmental impact of cloud computing

-This is our first post in a series of four articles dissecting how to measure greenhouse gas emissions from operating data centres and cloud services.
-Today’s post explores the drivers behind the emissions of data centres and provides a detailed benchmarking, ranking more than 60 locations around the world in terms of their carbon intensity across major data centre providers like AWS, GCP, and Azure.
+This is our first post in a series of four articles dissecting how to measure greenhouse gas emissions from operating data centers and cloud services.
+Today’s post explores the drivers behind the emissions of data centers and provides a detailed benchmarking, ranking more than 60 locations around the world in terms of their carbon intensity across major data center providers like AWS, GCP, and Azure.

-Check out subsequent posts in this series to learn about A) the role of the big three, namely AWS, Azure, and GCP, B) how to assess emissions from your specific computing activities, including on-prem data centres and hybrid set-ups, and C) how to lower your cloud computing footprint.
-Sign up for our free newsletter to stay up to date on new articles.
+Check out subsequent posts in this series to learn about A) the role of the big three, namely AWS, Azure, and GCP, B) how to assess emissions from your specific computing activities, including on-prem data centers and hybrid set-ups, and C) how to lower your cloud computing footprint.

 In public debate, emissions from cloud computing are often overlooked, despite having gained prominence due to reports about the massive CO2 footprint of popular activities like watching Netflix or trading crypto assets.

-• According to the Paris-based nonprofit The Shift Project, emissions generated from watching 30 minutes of Netflix sum up to about 1.6 kg of CO2, equal to driving almost 6 kilometres (roughly 4 miles) in your car.
-However, more recent research shows that the true output should be substantially lower by now.
+• According to Paris-based nonprofit The Shift Project, emissions generated from watching 30 minutes of Netflix sum up to about 1.6 kg of CO2, equal to driving almost 6 kilometers (roughly 4 miles) in your car.
+However, more recent research shows that number should be substantially lower by now.

 • Bitcoin has a carbon footprint comparable to that of New Zealand, producing 36.95 MTof CO2 annually, according to Digiconomist.
-As evidenced by Cambridge University, cryptocurrency consumes more electricity than the entire annual energy consumption of the Netherlands.
+According to the University of Cambridge, cryptocurrency uses more electricity than the entire annual energy consumption of the Netherlands.

 Cloud computing providers must take action

-Consequently, cloud computing providers are called upon more than ever to take action.
-However, they often struggle to determine how best to lower emissions, given credible emissions data for their operations are unavailable, inconsistent, or lack transparency.
+Now more than ever, cloud computing providers should therefore take action.
+However, they often struggle to determine how to lower emissions, because credible emissions data covering their operations are unavailable, inconsistent, or lack transparency.

-This is particularly true for AWS but also other hyperscalers, such as Azure and Google Cloud, that recently began sharing their cloud calculators with some clients, though not all.
+This is particularly true for AWS but also other hyperscalers such as Azure and Google Cloud, who recently began sharing their cloud calculators with some clients—though not all.

-At Climatiq, we see increased interest from forward-thinking organisations striving to better understand emissions from their computing operations.
+At Climatiq, we are seeing an increased interest from forward-thinking organizations striving to better understand emissions from their computing operations, such as Xero

-To make things clearer, we start by explaining the main underlying drivers of computing emissions.
-Next, we empower companies to contemplate tactics to lower their emissions.
+To make things clearer, here we will start by explaining the main underlying drivers of computing emissions.
+Next, we explore tactics to help organizations lower their emissions.

 Let’s start with the fundamentals of the drivers of emissions data.

-The carbon footprint of a data centre is affected by three factors:
+The carbon footprint of a data center is affected by three factors:

 1. electricity consumption (to run the servers)